Azure/application-gateway-kubernetes-ingress/proposals/config_ownership_crd.md

 ```

-The sample `ingress-managed-listener` object above will be created by the AKS administrator.
-It will permit the Ingress Controller to apply configuration changes only to resources related to (and including) listener for www.contoso.com on ip 23.45.67.89 and port 80 and under path /bar/*
+The sample `ingress-managed-location` object above will be created by the AKS administrator.
+It will permit the
+Ingress Controller to apply configuration changes only to resources related to (and including) listener/location
+for www.contoso.com on ip 23.45.67.89 and port 80 and under path /bar/*

 ### A Note on Rule Precedence
-If a listener is referenced in both a `AzureIngressManagedListener` object as well as a
+If a listener/location is referenced in both a `AzureIngressManagedLocation` object as well as a
-`AzureIngressProhibitedListener` object, ingress controller would treat it as `prohibited` to avoid unsafe configuration
+`AzureIngressProhibitedLocation` object, ingress controller would treat it as `prohibited` to avoid unsafe configuration
-mutations. `AzureIngressProhibitedListener` takes precedence over `AzureIngressManagedListener`
+mutations. `AzureIngressProhibitedLocation` takes precedence over `AzureIngressManagedLocation`